 - It means when you ask for a female doctor or carer for yourself or your elderly parent they might have a male body.

 This is already happening.
 Companies are running ahead of the law and implementing SEX-SELF-ID policies already.
 Changing the law will cement these policies in place forever.

 Transgender people already have the right to live as the gender they please.
 They can already change the sex on their passport and driving licence.
 They are rightly protected in law from discrimination and hate crime for being transgender.
 They are now demanding to have the rights of women too.

-Women can and must say NO. When a man can be a woman, just on his say so, the word women becomes meaningless and so does women’s rights.
+Women can and must say NO. When a man can be a woman, just on his say so, the word woman becomes meaningless and so do women’s rights.

 That’s why we need you to come out in support, get your friends, family and networks involved, and show that people across Britain support women’s rights to privacy, dignity and fairness.
 Everyone who cares about this must fill in the consultation before 19th October.